 Indian-made cars have long dominated a significant part of the Nepali market, especially in the lower and mid-range segments, with Tata vans and small cars being the main varieties.
 At present, the two largest automobile groups in Nepal are the South Korean Hyundai Group and India's largest automobile group - Tata Group.

 In terms of demand, Nepal relies mostly on road transport, which accounts for more than 80% of all trips, so the Nepali car market is growing rapidly despite the huge tariffs imposed on Nepali cars.
-At the same time, Nepalis are embracing newer knowledge and ideas, and are at the same time more advanced in their consumer attitudes and willing to pay for car features.
+Meanwhile, Nepalis are open to new knowledge and ideas, have more advanced consumer attitudes, and are willing to pay for automotive features.

 In terms of vehicle types, due to Nepal's poor transport infrastructure, the roads in the valley are often long and narrow, and the local population prefers to buy two-wheelers and small, low-end, inexpensive vehicles to meet local demand for short-haul micro-transportation, which is also more suitable for the rough roads in the valley.